simonhaenisch/prettier-plugin-organize-imports/readme.md

 **Features**

+- 👌 Dependency-free (just peer-dependencies you probably already have).
 - 💪 Supports `.js`, `.jsx`, `.ts`, `.tsx` and `.vue` files.
 - 🚀 Zero config.
 - 🤓 No more weird diffs or annoying merge conflicts in PRs caused by import statements.